Ze-Michelle-Sun/Web-Scraping-Daycare-List-in-Toronto/README.md

 # Web Scraping Daycare List in Toronto
 A common way to gather data off the web is to scrape it!
-Use beautifulsoup to grab some daycare data off the toronto.ca website.
+In this project, use beautifulsoup to grab some daycare data off the toronto.ca website.

 https://www.toronto.ca/data/children/dmc/a2z/a2za.html - a comprehensive list of licensed day cares in Toronto.